Chetan-Chinchulkar/water-bill-info.github.io/README.md

 5. Navigate to the "Pages" section
 6. Set the source to the main branch
 7. Click "Save"
-8. Your site will be published at `https://YOUR_USERNAME.github.io/Maharashtra_Water_Bill/`

 ## Data Structure